Secure Our Prosperity

 Currently, 75% of Canada’s exports are destined for U.S. markets [5], making our economy highly reliant on a single trading partner.
 By fostering new trading partnerships with other nations abroad, we can reduce this dependency and insulate our economy from tariffs.

-Canadians can choose to secure our long-term prosperity while maximizing the value of our natural resources – or, we can let ourselves be beholden to a single trading partner.
+Canadians can choose to secure our long-term prosperity and maximize the value of our natural resources – or, we can let ourselves be heavily reliant on a single trading partner.

 The time to act and take control of our economic independence is now.